Can I Split My €500,000 Across Multiple Portugal Golden Visa Funds?

 Have questions about the fund route, fees, or your application?
 Speak directly with a licensed Portuguese lawyer — no commitment required.

 Speak With a Golden Visa LawyerAt MovingTo, we work with investors evaluating the fund route every day.
-Through our fund comparison platform at funds.movingto.com, you can research and compare CMVM-regulated funds that qualify for the Golden Visa, understand their investment focus, fee structures, target returns, and maturity timelines.
+Through our fund comparison platform at funds.movingto.com, you can research and compare CMVM-regulated funds that may qualify for the Golden Visa, subject to document review, and understand their investment focus, fee structures, target returns, and maturity timelines.
 Whether you choose to invest in one fund or three, the decision should be driven by your financial objectives, risk tolerance, and long-term plans, not guesswork.
 We help investors navigate this decision with clarity, connecting them with qualified legal counsel and providing the information needed to make an informed choice.
 Ready to explore your options?
 Book a consultation with our team to discuss your Golden Visa fund strategy. *This article is for informational purposes only and does not constitute financial or legal advice.
 Investment in Golden Visa funds involves risk, including potential loss of capital.
 Always consult a qualified legal and financial advisor before making investment decisions.
 Programme rules and eligibility criteria are subject to change.*

 Speak to a Portugal Golden Visa lawyer